SwiftGGTeam/the-swift-programming-language-in-chinese/GuidedTour/GuidedTour.rst

 You can use the abbreviated form anytime the value's type is already known.

-Use ``struct`` to create a structure.
-Structures support many of the same behaviors as classes, including methods and initializers.
-One of the most important differences between structures and classes is that structures are always copied when they are passed around in your code, but classes are passed by reference.

-.. testcode:: guided-tour

-    -> struct Card {
-           var rank: Rank
-           var suit: Suit
-           func simpleDescription() -> String {
-               return "The \(rank.simpleDescription()) of \(suit.simpleDescription())"
-           }
-       }
-    -> let threeOfSpades = Card(rank: .three, suit: .spades)
-    << // threeOfSpades : Card = REPL.Card(rank: REPL.Rank.three, suit: REPL.Suit.spades)
-    -> let threeOfSpadesDescription = threeOfSpades.simpleDescription()
-    << // threeOfSpadesDescription : String = "The 3 of spades"

-.. admonition:: Experiment

-   Add a method to ``Card`` that creates a full deck of cards, with one card of each combination of rank and suit.

 An instance of an enumeration case can have values associated with the instance.
 Instances of the same enumeration case